 A nonprofit gala is one of the most complex events a DJ can play — and one of the most rewarding to get right.
 Unlike a private party or a corporate mixer, a gala has a program: a cocktail hour, a seated dinner, an auction or paddle raise, a program with speakers, and then — if everything goes well — a dance floor that carries the night home.
 Getting the music right at every one of those stages requires a DJ who understands the format, not just the genre.
 Here's what the process looks like when you hire DJ AJ for your charity event in Little Rock or Central Arkansas.
+If you're still in the vetting and hiring phase, start with the Nonprofit Gala DJ Checklist first.

 The first conversation